Gray-Box Nonlinear Feedback Optimization: Introduction

-One stream is \emph{model-based}, in that the key model information (i.e., sensitivity) is learned from offline data or online interactions.
-Behavioral systems theory\cite{markovsky2023data} enables data-driven representations of the sensitivity of a linear time-invariant plant via its historical trajectories\cite{bianchin2021online,nonhoff2022online}.
-Moreover, recursive least-squares estimation allows learning sensitivities in an online fashion based on the streaming data of inputs and outputs\cite{picallo2021adaptive,dominguez2023online}.
-Nonetheless, if the sensitivity is not learned fast and accurately enough, the closed-loop behavior may still exhibit considerable sub-optimality, see \cite[Section~VI]{he2022model}.
+One stream is \emph{model-based}, since the key model information (i.e., sensitivity) is learned from offline data or online interactions.
+Behavioral systems theory enables data-driven representations of the sensitivity of a linear time-invariant plant via its historical trajectories\cite{bianchin2021online,nonhoff2022online}.
+Moreover, recursive least-squares estimation allows learning sensitivities in an online fashion based on streaming data of inputs and outputs\cite{picallo2021adaptive,dominguez2023online}.
+Nonetheless, if the sensitivity is not learned fast and accurately enough, the closed-loop performance may experience considerable sub-optimality, see \cite[Section~VI]{he2022model}.

-Another stream to address unknown sensitivities is \emph{model-free} (or \emph{black-box}), which avoids learning sensitivities altogether.
-The motivation is that such learning may become prohibitive for complex systems and involve errors (e.g., when input-output maps are non-differentiable) and large transients (e.g., for persistence of excitation).
-In the context of closed-loop optimization, model-free operations are achieved by employing iterative optimization schemes without gradient evaluations, thus circumventing the sensitivity owing to the chain rule.
-Some methods \cite{krishnamoorthy2023model,xu2022vabo} embrace the probabilistic framework of Bayesian optimization\cite{shahriari2016taking} and update the input as the maximizer of an acquisition function.
-While these methods enjoy good sample efficiency, they are mostly suitable for low-dimensional problems due to the bottleneck of modeling objectives via Gaussian processes.
-A different strategy is to leverage zeroth-order optimization\cite{liu2020primer} and construct stochastic gradient estimates from function evaluations.
-Examples include \cite{poveda2017robust,chen2020model,tang2023zeroth} that use multi-point estimates (i.e., multiple actuation steps per iteration) for algebraic maps, as well as \cite{he2022model} that only requires a single actuation step per iteration and handles dynamical systems in real time.
-Overall, the stochasticity of gradient estimates may affect the convergence rate, thus causing an increase in the required number of actuations compared to model-based approaches.
+Another stream to address unknown sensitivities is \emph{model-free}, in that learning sensitivities is avoided altogether.
+This goal is achieved by employing iterative optimization schemes without gradient evaluations.
+Some methods embrace the probabilistic framework of Bayesian optimization and adjust the input as the maximizer of an acquisition function \cite{krishnamoorthy2023model}.
+A different strategy better suited for high-dimensional objectives is to leverage zeroth-order optimization\cite{nesterov2017random} and construct stochastic gradient estimates from function evaluations \cite{poveda2017robust,chen2020model,tang2023zeroth,chen2025continuous,he2022model}.
+Overall, the stochasticity of gradient estimates renders the corresponding convergence guarantee dependent on the problem dimension, resulting in an increased actuation count relative to model-based approaches.